GANGANI/toporesolve/README.md

 ## Evaluation of traditional geoparsers

-Recall that we created [three gold-standard files](#datasets-gold-standards) corresponding to the toponym classes (`GPE`s, `LOC`s, and `FAC`s) to evaluate the traditional geoparsers.
+Recall that we created [three gold-standard files](#datasets-gold-standards) corresponding to the toponym classes (`GPE`s, `LOC`s, and `FAC`s) to [evaluate](#evaluation-process) the traditional geoparsers.
 For a single toponym, e.g., `Williamsburg`, a single evaluation for a given geoparser involved passing the toponym (and any required information) to the geoparser and then comparing the geo-coordinates it returns to the correct geo-coordinate within the gold-standard.

-To run our [evaluation](eval/evaluation.py), you'd to install: [geopy](https://geopy.readthedocs.io/en/stable/#installation), [shapely](https://shapely.readthedocs.io/en/stable/installation.html), and [NwalaTextUtils](https://github.com/oduwsdl/NwalaTextUtils).

 Here are the results: